 Down came the rain and washed poor Incy out,

 Out came the sunshine and dried up all the rain,

 So Incy Wincy spider climbed up the spout again.

-We tested blu tack, plasticine and a glu dot to see which helped Incy Wincy stick to the top of our pipe most sucessfully.
-You can set this up very simply for young children or for older children encourage them to think about correct experimental design and procedure.
+We tested blu tack, plasticine and a glue dot to see which helped Incy Wincy stick to the top of our pipe most successfully.
+You can set this up very simply for young children.
+Older children can be encouraged to think about correct experimental design and procedure.

 Materials for Incy Wincy Science Experiment

 Half pipes or you could make a ramp.